ghanshyamgohel/cookie_data_privacy/Documentation/Administrator/Index.rst

 .. important::

-    Please donot forget to take backend of constants labels, now labels can be set from backend so we have removed from constants.
+    Please donot forget to take backup of constants labels, now labels can be set from backend so we have removed from constants.
     Note: If you have been used your template for this extension then please update your extension/view/template eg. Templates/ShowCase/Show.html

 .. important::